VKnowU: Evaluating Visual Knowledge Understanding in Multimodal LLMs: Case Study

-For instance, in Figure~\ref{fig:goodcase5}, Video-R1 produces a lengthy and content-rich reasoning chain with several rounds of self-reflection, yet it still reaches an incorrect conclusion.
-This discrepancy illustrates the inherent limitations of the traditional \textit{Think–Answer} paradigm in acquiring visual knowledge, as it often relies too heavily on linguistic reasoning while insufficiently attending to the extraction of visual evidence.
-In contrast, \MODEL\ attains better performance by observing before reasoning.
-It generates concise reasoning chains grounded in the visual information obtained directly from the video rather than depending on unnecessary or speculative language-based inference.
-This approach leads to outputs that are more coherent, stable, and dependable.
+For example, in Fig.~\ref{fig:goodcase5}, Video-R1 produces a lengthy reasoning chain with several rounds of self-reflection but still reaches an incorrect conclusion.
+This illustrates a limitation of the traditional \textit{Think--Answer} paradigm: textual reasoning can become detached from visual evidence. \MODEL\ instead observes before reasoning, producing concise reasoning grounded in the video content.

-We also observe a consistent behavioral distinction between the two paradigms.
-Video-R1 frequently initiates its reasoning by examining answer options instead of first grounding its understanding in the visual input.
-Although it occasionally incorporates visual cues during the thinking process, the extracted information remains less accurate and less comprehensive compared with the visual knowledge produced by \MODEL.
+We also observe a consistent behavioral difference between the two paradigms.
+Video-R1 often starts by analyzing answer options rather than first grounding its understanding in the visual input.
+Although it may later incorporate visual cues, the extracted evidence is often less accurate and less comprehensive than the visual knowledge generated by \MODEL.

-Taken together, both quantitative results and qualitative case studies demonstrate the clear advantages of our \MODEL in visual knowledge acquisition and grounded reasoning.